 “May Allah give you wings!”

-The coastal stretch around Antalya was changed forever in the nineties, thanks to millions of investment from the World Bank.
-Where once there were mature village communities, now there are thousands of bargain holidaymakers in giant hotel complexes which seem to have landed on the landscape from space.
+The coastal stretch around Antalya was changed forever in the nineties, thanks to the millions of investments from the World Bank.
+Where once there were mature village communities, now there are thousands of bargain holidaymakers in giant hotel complexes which seem to have landed in the landscape from space.
 At the heart of this craziness is the city itself.
 Mopeds swarmed like wasps in the city centre, car drivers beeped me impatiently and pedestrians wandered randomly across the road.
-It was the same
+It was the same in the rest of the ‘A-team’: in Alanya, Anamur and Adana alike, my emergency stop was practiced to perfection.

 Well, almost nothing.
 There was one last challenge for me to overcome – perhaps the greatest of all.